We have found a new home. My thanks to Edward Hanna for his fantastic work to achieve this.

 I don’t mind relatives taking information they have gathered from here but I would appreciate it if you cite me as your source as I have tried to do for others.
 I trust that whoever uses the information will do so in a lawful and responsible manner.

 I do not hold copyright on the images and maps here.
-I have exercised self-censorship on living people's personal details, so if you are looking for someone and are frustrated that you can't find information on their partner or their children that is the reason.
-If you are the person there is nothing about and want some biographical details to appear please tell me.
+I have exercised self-censorship on living people’s personal details, so if you are looking for someone and are frustrated that you can’t find information on their partner or their children that is the reason.
+If you are the person there is nothing about and want some biographical details to appear please tell me and I will be happy to add your information.

 Names connected on these pages: